valentinjahanmanesh/TipSee/README.md

 ## License

-TipC is available under the MIT license.
+TipSee is available under the MIT license.
 See the LICENSE file for more info.